microsoft/Kusto-Query-Language/doc/arg-max-aggfunction.md

 ## Arguments

 * *ExprToMaximize*: Expression that will be used for aggregation calculation.
 * *ExprToReturn*: Expression that will be used for returning the value when *ExprToMaximize* is maximum.
 Expression to return may be a wildcard (*) to return all columns of the input table.

 ## Returns

 Finds a row in the group that maximizes *ExprToMaximize*, and returns the value of *ExprToReturn* (or `*` to return the entire row).

 ## Examples

-See examples for [arg_min()](arg-min-aggfunction.md) aggregation function
+See examples for [arg_min()](arg-min-aggfunction.md) aggregation function.